ging/fiware-usage-control/README.md

 Usage control is a promising approach for access control in open, distributed, heterogeneous and network-connected computer environments.
 It encompasses and enhances traditional access control models, Trust Management (TM) and Digital Rights Management (DRM), and its main novelties are mutability of attributes and continuity of access decision evaluation.

-Usage control encompass Data Access control and data Usage Control, a good representation of this concepts are showed in the next figure:
+Usage control encompass Data Access control and Data Usage Control, a good representation of this concepts are showed in the next figure:

 ![usage-control-concept](images/usage-concept.png)